vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Metrics will be calculated using the [decimal precision of the settlement asset](0070-MKTD-market-decimal-places.md).

-NB: if a market is being recreated from checkpoint, and trading in it is restarted - the tracking of trading value restarts from 0, regardless of how much trading was done before and if a proposer bonus has been given before the checkpoint was taken.
-Therefore after the checkpoint reload, the proposer may be eligible to the market proposer bonus again once the market trading value goes above the threshold for the first time.
+NB: if a market is being recreated from checkpoint, and trading in it is restarted - the tracking of trading value and which market creation rewards have been paid must be restored from the checkpoint too, so each market proposal can only generate a single payout for any given [market in scope, payout asset] combination, even across checkpoint restarts.

 ## Acceptance criteria